 The Concerns about Proton Pump Inhibitors

 Proton pump inhibitors (PPIs), are some of the most commonly prescribed medications in the United States, and they are used to treat GERD symptoms.
 These medications include Aciphex, Nexium, Prevacid, Prilosec, and Protonix, in addition to H2 blocker medications such as Axid, Pepcid, Tagamet, and Zantac.
 These medications prevent reflux by blocking the stomach’s ability to produce acid, so there is less damage to the lining of the esophagus.
-Patients do get relief from these medications, but often patients become dependent on these drugs.
+People do get relief from these medications, but often become dependent on these drugs.
 Over the years the medical literature has raised concerns about the long term use of PPIs including gastric and colorectal cancer, gastrointestinal bacterial infections, community acquired pneumonia, nutritional deficiencies, central nervous system effects and damage to both the kidneys and liver.
 PPI medications are only palliative.
 They do not address the underlying cause of a person’s heartburn or GERD, or heal the condition.
-Patients with GERD may be told to take PPI medications for the rest of their lives.
+People with GERD may be told to take PPI medications for the rest of their lives.

 The Naturopathic Approach to GERD is Different